 Films that Transform: In Dialogue with Others on the Journey

-Films will be screened at 7:00 p.m. in Moyse Hall, Arts Building, 853 Sherbrooke West.
+The film will be screened at 7:00 p.m. in Moyse Hall, Arts Building, 853 Sherbrooke West.
 The screening will be follwoed by a panel discussion animated by Dr. Tom Hutchinson.